geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ## DNS

+Note: DNS records are used for noctua and barista.
+The tool would create them during create phase and destroy them during destroy phase.
+See `dns_record_name` in the instance config file, ` noctua_host` and `barista_lookup_host` in the stack config file.

+The aliases `noctua_host_alias` and `barista_lookup_host_alias` should be FQDN of an EXISTING DNS record.
+This reccord should NOT be managed by the tool otherwise the tool would delete them during the destroy phase.

-DNS records are used for noctua and barista.
-Once the instance has been provisioned, you would need to point these to elastic ip of the VM.
-For testing purposes you can use aes-test-barista.geneontology.io for barista and aes-test-noctua.geneontology.io for noctua.
-Once you deploy and have the public ip address go to AWS Route 52 and modify the A records to point to the public IP address
+Once the instance has been provisioned and tested, this DNS record would need to be updated manually to point to the public ip address of the vm.

 ## Golr/Amigo
 Use the dns name of the external golr instance running alongside amigo.
 For testing pourposes you can just use aes-test-golr.geneontology if you have deployed the amigo/golr stack or noctua-golr.berkeleybop.org if it is up and running.